 When interviewing candidates for a position in your coffee shop, ask questions related not just to the job itself but also to their past experiences to gain insight into how they may handle situations in the workplace.
 You should be able to gauge whether a potential hire would fit in with existing staff members and have the skills required based on their responses.

-It’s important to make sure that all your employees are up-to-date with the latest brew methods and techniques.
+It’s important to ensure that all your employees are up-to-date with the latest brew methods, techniques, and use of essential shop equipment.
 Making sure that all of them have the same knowledge will mean smoother operations across all shifts.
 Consider taking them through an induction session and providing additional training so everyone is on the same page when it comes to customer service.

 Basically, when crafting a job description and hiring someone to join your coffee shop team, there are some key qualities you should look for: